-- Taste and adjust the salt and spice level to your taste. ( add teaspoon more cayenne pepper if you would like it more spicy)
+- Taste and adjust the salt and spice level to your taste.
+(Add teaspoon more cayenne pepper if you would like it spicier)

 - Cook on low until sauce very thick and just coating the pieces of pineapple pieces